 Some people do long distance night driving on straight, bitumen roads full of roaming cattle and need to see up to a kilometre in front, while others need lots of light around their vehicle for slower off road work.
-What ever your requirements, you’ll find lights to fulfil them.
+What ever your requirements, you’ll find lights to fulfil them; there’s more on the market today than you can poke a stick at.

 The most common option is to fit Spot lights or LED light bars.
 These both have their own pro’s and cons and that’s a post for another day, but today we are looking into mounting positions, and where you can physically install them.
 No matter where you install driving lights there will be a compromise one way or another.
 You’ve got to decide what you prefer to live with based on your individual circumstances.

 Please know however, that there are a number of locations where you are not allowed to mount LED light bars and spotlights (and this may vary from state to state!).
 If you ignore this you risk getting pulled over and defected (and that can be a major hassle as everything gets checked!).
 You can get light bar brackets, and spot light brackets for a whole range of different positions.
-Pick wisely!
+Pick wisely, as this is one of 32 ways to make your 4WD illegal.

 So, where can you mount LED Light bars and Spot Lights, and what are the pros and cons of each?